-According to the recommendations by The Church of Latter Day Saints (LDS), its ideal if you are keeping 1 year of food storage on hand at all times.
+According to the recommendations by The Church of Jesus Christ of Latter Day Saints (LDS), its ideal if you are keeping 1 year of food storage on hand at all times.
 It also is normally the goal for most folks.
 It takes quite a lot of patience to reach the goal, and might also cost you several years to do so, but if you do everything smartly and with a right budget you can nail this food storage mission like a freaking pro.
 Don’t panic and begin from small and keep paces gradually, you will find it is not really hard.
 Just keep in mind one thing that you pay attention to the shelf life of your food.
 Some foods are not as ‘lively’ as you think, while the lifespan of other foods is pretty much longer.

 Store What You Eat and Eat What You Store